Service Evaluation

 Is Jabra a real hearing aid?

 Yes.
-Jabra Enhance devices are FDA-regulated OTC hearing aids in many models and offer audiology support, remote programming and advanced features.
-However, OTC hearing aids are approved only for mild to moderate hearing loss and do not replace clinic-fitted prescription devices required for more severe or complex audiological conditions.
+Jabra Enhance devices are FDA-regulated OTC hearing aids with audiology support and remote programming.
+They are approved for mild to moderate hearing loss and do not replace clinic-fitted prescription devices for more severe conditions.

 Is Jabra from Denmark?

 Yes.
-Jabra is part of GN Store Nord, a Danish company based in Denmark, giving its heritage a Danish origin.
+Jabra is part of GN Store Nord, a Danish company, giving its heritage a Danish origin.

 Is Jabra owned by JBL?

-No. Jabra is not owned by JBL.
-JBL is a separate brand (Harman / Samsung).
+No. JBL is a separate brand owned by Harman/Samsung.
 Jabra is owned by GN Store Nord.

 Reviews